 Al Qaeda in the Arabian Peninsula (AQAP) operates out of Yemen, a fragile state plagued by a myriad of socio-economic and security challenges.
 The population of Yemen faces high levels of poverty and unemployment, a low literacy rate, and an addiction to a drug called “qat.”
 Furthermore, Yemen’s natural resources are depleting.
-Predictions say that the capital, Sana’a, will run out of water in 2015 and Yemen’s oil supply will run out in 2017.
-The al Houthi insurgency in the north and the Southern Movement’s calls for secession both pose an existential threat to the government and place a significant strain on its resources and security apparatus.
+The al Houthi movement in the north has increased its influence substantially since 2011.
+The Southern Movement leadership is calling for secession and the re-establishment of a South Yemen.
+Both pose an existential threat to the government and place a significant strain on its resources and security apparatus.
 The combination of these factors creates an environment in which AQAP finds shelter, allowing it to train and prepare for attacks.
 This section provides analysis and background information on the security challenges in Yemen.

 Update on the Crisis in Yemen, May 16, 2011

 Al Qaeda and its Affiliates Exploit Yemen Unrest, April 4, 2011

 Anwar al Awlaki - Militant Islam's Global Preacher, March 12, 2010

 A Missed Opportunity in Yemen?
 February 4, 2010

 Yemen, AQAP, and a Way Forward, January 21, 2010

 To sign up to receive Quick Takes, please do so here.

 Why America's Yemen Policy is Failing, CNN, February 23, 2015

 Obama's Counterterrorism Strategy is Already Failing, U.S. News and World Report, September 11, 2014